Alexoa4/Remote-intrusion/README.md

-The notions that the incident was a remote intrusion activity came up not torue after the investigation.
+The notions that the incident was a remote intrusion activity came up not true after the investigation.
 The investigation revealed that the attack originated internally and not externally.

 A2a WHAT HAPPENED • How did this take place?
 (What tool(s) or technique(s) caused the incident to occur?)